Here’s How To Tell If Your Dog Has Fleas

 Talk to Your Veterinarian

 If you’re unsure about how to treat fleas or if your dog has a severe flea infestation, it’s best to consult with your veterinarian.
 They can recommend the most appropriate and effective treatment for your dog’s specific situation, taking into consideration their health condition, age and other important factors.
+They’ll also be able to rule out other potential conditions, such as mange, which would require a dog mange treatment.

 Prevention